kli8996/HSISR/README.md

 ./`

 ## Training images
-In order to generate reproducible results and facilitate a direct comparison, we also release the image lists that we used for training test split.
+In order to generate reproducible results and facilitate a direct comparison, we also release our training-test splits of all datasets.
 The lists for CAVE, Harvard, and NTIRE2020 can be found in folder **image_list**.